-If you are looking for ideas to teach paragraph writing, you are in the right place!
-From the series of over 30 writing mini lessons for writer’s workshop, paragraph writing includes three posts (lessons 5, 6, and 7) starting here with TOPIC SENTENCES, moving into RELEVANT DETAILS, and then CLOSING SENTENCES.
-Now that your students are WRITING COMPLETE SENTENCES using the former mini lessons, they are ready to learn how to write a paragraph!
+If you are looking for ideas to teach PARAGRAPH WRITING, you are in the right place!
+It is part of a STEP-BY-STEP WRITING® series of mini-lessons for writer’s workshop designed to scaffold through the writing process.
+Paragraph writing will extend through three posts (lessons 5 topic sentences, 6 relevant details, and 7 closing sentences).
+Now that your students are WRITING COMPLETE SENTENCES using the previous mini-lessons, they are ready to learn how to write a paragraph!

-- It answers questions like why, how, or where.
+- Answers questions like why, how, or where.

 - It is usually 5 letter spaces.

 - The first sentence of every paragraph should be indented to show where the paragraph begins.

 - The rest of the sentences should be lined up on the left.
 If using notebook paper, these sentences should line up on the pink or red line.

 3. TAKE NOTES

 If using interactive notebooks, create something similar to the following.
 Students should take notes and give examples.
 This will provide them with an amazing reference to flip through when writing paragraphs in the future.
 When I walk around during a writing assignment and notice students who forgot to add a topic sentence, I remind them to use their notebooks.
 It works wonders!
 It is an effective tool to use in small groups and reteaching too.

 If using a digital format, you can still have students write with interactive notes by having them move pieces and filling in text boxes!